redsidhat/file-upload-api/README.md

 ##### Extra modules used:
 - Flask
 - MySQLdb

 You may install these using pip
 Once the installation is done.
 Run the app using following command.
 ```sh
 python app.py
 ```
-App runs on port 80 and thus it require root.
+App runs on port 80 and thus it requires root.